poorting/nfdump2clickhouse/README.md

 The quickest, easiest and preferred way - if you have [docker engine installed from the docker repositories](https://docs.docker.com/engine/install/debian/) - is to spin up a clickhouse docker container by issuing a ``docker compose up -d`` command in this directory.
 The resulting clickhouse instance will have no password set, but it is only reachable from the localhost.
 It will also be automatically restarted after reboot.

 If you really do want to install clickhouse directly on your machine, you can follow the [setup instructions](https://clickhouse.com/docs/en/install/#self-managed-install) at [clickhouse.com](https://clickhouse.com/) to setup a clickhouse server.
-Note that nfdump2clickhouse assumes that the default user can be used without password, so ensure this is the case **and** that clickhouse can only be reached from localhost!
+Note that by default nfdump2clickhouse assumes that the default user can be used without password, so wither ensure this is the case, or provide a user name and password.
+The user needs to have enough permissions to create the database and table and to insert data into that table.

+If clickhouse is running on another machine then the host (name or IP) can be provided in the configuration file or on the command line.

 #### Client
+nfdump2clickhouse uses clickhouse-client to interact with the clickhouse database.

 **!!!Do NOT install clickhouse-client from your distros' repositories.
-That verion is *too old* to work!!!**
+That version is *too old* to work!!!**
 Follow the [instructions](https://clickhouse.com/docs/en/install/#available-installation-options) to install from DEB or RPM packages, but only install the client package (e.g. ``sudo apt-get install -y clickhouse-client``).

-If you have the server (container) running, the client can be started with ``clickhouse-client`` and should connect to the clickhouse server automatically.
+If you have the server (container) running, the client can be started with ``clickhouse-client`` and should connect to the clickhouse server automatically if it is running on the same machine.
+If it is running on another machine check that you can reach it with the clickhouse-client by specifying the hostname (or IP) with the `--host` option.

 #### Creating the database and table